sszcanada/AVRF/README.md

 Based on the Live Training session from Unreal it easily allows you to create roads to drive on using a spline mesh system.

 # Get Help
-We can often be found in the #Off-Topic channel of the Human Codeable Discord server if you have any questions or feel free to open an issue here on Discord.
+We can often be found in the #Off-Topic channel of the Human Codeable Discord server if you have any questions.
+You can also open an issue here on GitHub and we will respond as soon as we can.

 # Special Requests